Easy Veggie Meatloaf – Packed with Mushrooms, Walnuts & Fresh Veggies

 How to store and use leftovers

-Store leftover vegetable meatloaf in an airtight container for up to 4 days.
-Reheat it in the oven or microwave.
+Keep leftover veggie meatloaf in an airtight container in the fridge for up to 4 days.
+Warm it up in the oven or microwave until heated through.

 a picture of the cover of an ebook how to make dinner with what you have.